guyuehuo/opendock/docs/source/index.rst

 The project is intended to provide a open-source framework for protein-ligand docking by implementing several different traditional and machine learning scoring functions.
-Check out the :doc:`installation` section for installing, and the :doc:`usage` section for further information.
+Check out the :doc:`installation` section for installing, and the :doc:`docking_basic` section for further information.

 Contents
 --------